Gnippots/svelte-smart-forms/README.md

   </Form>
 ```

+### Styling
+The form elements are not styled by default, but have classses that can be globally styled.
+See /static/styles.css for an example

+You can also use the `classes` property to pass a custom class which will be applied to a wrapper around the form element.

+A future update will allow better provision of styles and allow you to pass custom components to each form element.

+### Custom Validation
+To be documented

 ## Developing
 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: